 - Place your first cake layer on a cardboard cake round and on top of your cake turntable.

-- Pipe a ring of buttercream 1” from the outer border to the cake.
+- Pipe a ring of buttercream 1” top of layer from the outer border to the cake.
 This is referred to as out buttercream dam.
 It is going to prevent the dulce de leche filling from seeping out the side of our cake.

 - Spread dulce de leche filling on the inside of the piped buttercream ring.